Oelin/Fiber/readme.md

 // <div id='danger'></div>
 ```

-## Example: Reactive Components
+## Application: Reactive Components

-Taking this idea further, we can simplify the construction of components
+Taking this idea further, we can simplify the construction of components.

 ```js
 function App({ background, ...rest }) {